faircore/faircore.github.io/content/posts/building-a-community-driven-ethical-platform.md

 organizations that respect you as a human, by protecting your data, avoiding leveraging cognitive biases to hijack your mind, use open and predictable algorithms, and try to minimize their environmental impact.

-FairCore goal is also to share existing initiatives like [Pivacy Exodus](https://exodus-privacy.eu.org/) and provide guidelines about how to design ethical services with privacy in mind from the beginning and respect our fondamental rights like:
+FairCore goal is also to share existing initiatives like [Privacy Exodus](https://exodus-privacy.eu.org/) and provide guidelines about how to design ethical services with privacy in mind from the beginning and respect our fundamental rights like:
  - Right to disconnection
  - Right to be forgotten
  - Right not to be the product when paying for a service